DShield-ISC/dshield/README.md

   This script will:

 - enable firewall logging and submitting of logs to DShield
+- change your ssh server to listen on port 12222
-- install the ssh honeypot cowrie
+- install the ssh honeypot cowrie (TODO)
-- configure a default web server and submit logs to DShield
+- configure a default web server and submit logs to DShield (TODO)